 Paula M. Williams

 Paula represents employers in a wide range of labor and employment law, including claims involving wage and hour disputes, family/medical leave, sexual harassment, retaliation, age, race, pregnancy and disability discrimination, and wrongful termination.
-Paula has also handled claims involving enforcement of non-competition and confidentiality agreements, breach of employment contracts, and personnel policy violations.
+Paula handles claims involving enforcement of non-competition and confidentiality agreements, breach of employment contracts, and personnel policy violations.

 In addition to litigating, Paula regularly advises employers regarding best employment practices and effective methods to avoid employment-related claims.
 Paula counsels employers on issues such as hiring, discipline, termination, policies and procedures, drug/alcohol testing, workplace safety, anti-discrimination and anti-harassment, responding to complaints, employment contracts, and managerial training.

 Paula has been awarded the Super Lawyers’ “Rising Star” designation each year since 2015.
 In the legal community, Paula is a member of DRI, the Sooner Human Resources Society, Oklahoma City Human Resources Society, and SHRM.
-Paula has also taught Remedies as an Adjunct Professor at the University of Oklahoma College of Law.
+Paula also taught Remedies as an Adjunct Professor at the University of Oklahoma College of Law in 2015 and 2016.

 While in law school, Paula was a member of the Oklahoma Law Review and graduated with honors as a member of the Order of the Coif.